Jeffrey A. Rosen: Deputy Attorney General

 The Wall Street Journal described Rosen as having "kept a relatively low profile both within the department and in public."
 PBS reported him as being described as "someone who would 'put his head down and get the job done without seeking the spotlight'.”

-Rosen is reported to have guided numerous initiatives, including an antitrust review of online technology platforms, criminal and civil opioids enforcement and legislation, counter-UAS measures to facilitate the safe use of drones, redress of pandemic-related fraud, and reform of regulatory and administrative law, among others.
+Rosen guided initiatives, including an antitrust review of online technology platforms, criminal and civil opioids enforcement and legislation, counter-UAS measures to facilitate the safe use of drones, redress of pandemic-related fraud, and reform of regulatory and administrative law, among others.
 He also oversaw efforts to address investigations and prosecutions of overseas cyber hackers and foreign trade secret theft, and to address hate crimes, including those involving anti-semitism.

 In June 2019, Rosen addressed correspondence between counsel for Paul Manafort and NY prosecutors about an apparent disagreement about where Manafort should be held in custody.
-Shortly thereafter, NY prosecutors reported that, contrary to Manafort’s counsel’s assertion, they had not intended to send Manafort to Rikers Island, and they advised DOJ of their preferred location for him to be held, which was accommodated by DOJ.
+Shortly thereafter, NY prosecutors reported that, contrary to Manafort's counsel's assertion, they had not intended to send Manafort to Rikers Island, and they advised DOJ of their preferred location for him to be held, which was accommodated by DOJ.

 The Washington Post claimed that, in late 2019, Rosen stalled a probe of former Department of Interior head Ryan Zinke.
 Federal prosecutors proposed to move forward with possible criminal charges against Zinke over the accuracy of his recollections concerning his involvement in blocking two Native American tribes from operating a casino near an MGM Resorts International gambling facility, and Rosen and others reportedly assessed that more work would be needed before such a case could properly proceed.
 But in the summer of 2021, the Biden Justice Department determined not to prosecute.

 In February 2020, Rosen presented oral argument to the U.S. Supreme Court in a case involving prison inmate litigation (Lomax v.
 Ortiz-Marquez).
 Rosen and the government prevailed in a unanimous opinion written by Justice Kagan.

 On September 16, 2020, Rosen announced indictments of Chinese hackers, a group known as “Wicked Panda” or “APT-41”, who had targeted more than 100 makers of videogames, universities, and others.